IntersectMBO/governance-actions/preview/2025-09-01-snek-budget/snek-budget.jsonld.md

 **Interest Rate:** 2.44% APR The loan will accrue interest at the current average Cardano staking rewards rate of 2.37% per year, plus an additional 0.07% as a gesture of good faith

-**Repayment Timeline:**

-Repayments will be made continuously to the Cardano Treasury through multiple ways, including but not limited to: Snek network activities and direct payment from the Snek Foundation.
-Early payments may begin at any time.
-Principal repayment (without interest) must commence no later than the last day of year 3.
+**Repayment Timeline:** Repayments will be made continuously to the Cardano Treasury through multiple ways, including but not limited to: Snek product revenues and business ventures, with direct payments coming from the Snek Foundation treasury.
+Early payments may begin at any time and loan repayment must commence no later than the last day of year 3.

-**Audit & Review:** At the end of year 3, an independent audit will be conducted to review the repayments already made through Snek network activities revenues and contributions.
-The audit will verify the amounts reimbursed to date, calculate any outstanding principal and interest, and establish a repayment schedule to ensure the full balance is reimbursed over the remaining years.
+**Audit & Review:** At the end of year 3, an independent audit will be conducted to review the repayments already made.
+The audit will verify the amounts reimbursed to date, calculate any outstanding principal and interest, and establish a repayment schedule to ensure the full balance is repaid over the remaining years.

 **Default & Enforcement:** In the unlikely event of non-repayment, the obligation will remain enforceable under the binding loan agreement administered by Intersect on behalf of the Treasury.
 Remedies and next steps would follow the terms of that contract.